bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 So we did a couple episodes with Amiti 15 and 16, that was in October.
 And then Peter joined for that for episode 16.
-We covered a little bit of AdderMan and AdderRelay.
+We covered a little bit of AdderMan and AddrRelay.
 But those are some areas that you're also spending some time into.
 So why those areas of the code?